Q Can the insurance company make me use aftermarket parts or used parts in the repair of my car?

 If a vehicle can be economically repaired, you can insist that the vehicle be completely repaired and properly repaired.
 You can also insist that the car be repaired with the use of new parts rather than used or aftermarket parts.

-Remember however, that an insurance company only has to pay the difference in between the before and after value.
+An insurance company only has to pay the difference in between the before and after value

 In addition to the repair costs, the fact that the car is now a wrecked car, even after its bee repaired, must be taken into account.